Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-mouse-tracking-eyes.md

     }
     // Now we also need the vertical offset let mouseY = eye.getBoundingClientRect().top;
-    // Now we are going to calculate the radian value of the offset between the mouse and the eye let radianDegrees = Math.atan2(e.pageX - mouseX, e.pageY - mouseY);
+    // Now, we are going to calculate the radian value of the offset between the mouse and the eye let radianDegrees = Math.atan2(e.pageX - mouseX, e.pageY - mouseY);
-    // Let's convert this into a degree based value so we can use it in CSS let rotationDegrees = radianDegrees * (180 / Math.PI) * -1 + 180;
+    // Let's convert this into a degree-based value so we can use it in CSS let rotationDegrees = radianDegrees * (180 / Math.PI) * -1 + 180;
-    // Now all we have to do is add this degrees to our eye! eye.style.transform = `rotate(${rotationDegrees}deg)`;
+    // Now, all we have to do is add this degree to our eye! eye.style.transform = `rotate(${rotationDegrees}deg)`;
   });
 });
 ```

-There you go, a mouse tracking cute little chick!
+There you go, a mouse-tracking cute little chick!

 ### Thank you for reading, and let's connect!